-If the drive is reset again, the certify operation is terminated, and the user is asked to run diagnostics on the drive.
+If the drive is reset again, the certify operation is terminated, and you are asked to run diagnostics on the drive.

 This task can be run directly from the AIX command line.
 The command line syntax is: diag -c -d -T certify